Mahadevi Varma

-Varma has been described as the modern Meera.
-Poet Nirālā once called her "Saraswati in the vast temple of Hindi Literature".
-(Note: हिंदी के विशाल मन्दिर की वीणापाणी, स्फूर्ति-चेतना-रचना की प्रतिमा कल्याणी (ISO:Hindī ke viśāl mandir kī Vīṇāpāṇī, sphūrti-caitanā-racanā kī pratimā kalyāṇī, English translation: Veenapani^{ Another name of Goddess Saraswati} in huge temple of Hindi having a stature in conscious creations) - Nirala.)
+Literary critics have referred to her as the "modern Meera."
+The poet Suryakant Tripathi 'Nirala' described her as "Sarasvati in the vast temple of Hindi literature."

-She developed a soft vocabulary in the Hindi poetry of Khadi Boli, which previously was considered possible only in Braj Bhasha.
-She was also well-versed in music, with her songs characterized by a tone that conveyed sharp expressions, in a nuanced and euphemistic style.
+Varma developed a softer poetic diction in Khari Boli Hindi, which had previously been associated mainly with Braj Bhasha.
+She was also trained in music, and her compositions are noted for their expressive language and stylistic refinement.

-She started her career as a teacher and went on to become the principal of Prayag Mahila Vidyapeeth.
-Varma chose to live an ascetic life, despite being married.
-She was also a painter and translator.
-She went onto also receive all the major awards in Hindi literature.

-As the most celebrated female writer of the last century, she remains highly revered.
-Her centenary was celebrated in 2007.
-In 2018, Google honoured her with a Google Doodle.
+She is considered one of the most influential female writers of the twentieth century.
+Her birth centenary was celebrated in 2007, and in 2018, Google honoured her with a Google Doodle.

 Life and education

 Early life

-Varma was born on 26 March 1907 in a Hindu Chitraguptavanshi Kayastha family from Farrukhabad in Uttar Pradesh.
+Mahadevi Varma was born on 26 March 1907, in a Hindu Chitraguptavanshi Kayastha family from Farrukhabad in Uttar Pradesh.
 Her father, Govind Prasad Varma, was a college professor in Bhagalpur.
-Her mother, Hem Rani Devi, was a vegetarian and a religious woman, with a keen interest in music.
-Varma's mother spent hours reciting Ramayana, Gita and Vinay Patrika.
+Her mother, Hem Rani Devi, was a vegetarian and a religious woman with a keen interest in music.
+Varma's mother spent hours reciting the Ramayana, Gita, and Vinay Patrika.
 Her father was a scholar, music lover, atheist, and hunting enthusiast.
-Sumitranandan Pant and Suryakant Tripathi, known as "Nirālā", were close friends of Mahadevi Varma.
-It is said that Varma tied Rakhi to Nirālā for 40 years.
+Poets Suryakant Tripathi, and Sumitranandan Pant were close friends of Mahadevi Varma.
+It is said that Varma tied a rakhi to Tripathi for 40 years.

 Education

-Varma was originally admitted to a Convent school, but upon her insistence and objection, she was admitted to Crosthwaite Girls College in Prayagraj (then Allahabad).
+Varma was originally admitted to a convent school, but upon her insistence and objection, she was admitted to Crosthwaite Girls' College in Prayagraj (then Allahabad).
 According to Varma, she learned the strength of unity while staying in the hostel at Crosthwaite, where students of different religions lived together.
-At first, she started to write poems disecreetly.
-However, it was her roommate and senior, Subhadra Kumari Chauhan (known in the school for writing poems), who discovered her hidden stash of poems eventually exposing Varma's hidden talent.
+At first, she started to write poems discreetly.
+However, it was her roommate and senior, Subhadra Kumari Chauhan (known in the school for writing poems), who discovered her hidden stash of poems.

 While others used to play outside, me and Subhadra used to sit on a tree and let our creative thoughts flow together...
 She used to write in Khariboli, and soon I also started to write in Khariboli... this way, we used to write one or two poems a day...